 The NAEI receives detailed data on individual large sources in the industrial and commercial sector, also called 'point sources'.
-A point source is an emission source at a known location such as an industrial plant or a power station.
+A point source is an emission source at a known location, which has grid references and therefore, it can be mapped directly (Figure 3.1).
 Emissions from large point sources across the UK may be either collectively responsible for the full national total emission for that sector (such as coal-fired power stations where the sector is made up of large operational facilities for which emission reporting is mandatory) or in part (such as combustion in industry, for which only the large sites within the sector are required to report emissions).
 In the latter, the residual emission (i.e. the proportional of the national total emission not accounted for by individual installations) is mapped as an area source.